crashana/go-eloquent/README.md

 ## Acknowledgments

-- Inspired by Eloquent ORM
+- Inspired by Laravel's Eloquent ORM
 - Built with [sqlx](https://github.com/jmoiron/sqlx) for database operations
+- **Developed by Claude 4 Sonnet AI** - This entire Go Eloquent ORM package was designed and implemented by Anthropic's Claude 4 Sonnet AI

 ## Roadmap